-- 1. Residents interested in pursuing early commitment for a PGY2 residency should submit a signed letter of intent and current curriculum vitae to the respective PGY2 residency program director. - 2.
-The deadline for submission of the application materials is by the end of business day on the first Monday of November annually. - 3.
-After receipt of the letter, the PGY2 program director will facilitate time for early commitment candidates to interview informally with faculty, as requested by either the residency faculty or the early commitment candidate. - 4.
-The early commitment application will then be evaluated by the residency faculty after the completion of requested interviews. - 5.
-An applicant is offered early commitment if 2/3 of voting clinical faculty vote in favor of extending the offer.
-Once selected, an offer letter will be sent to those applicants by end of business day on the fourth Monday of November. - 6.
-If it is felt that the program is not ready to accept an early commitment applicant by the end of November, the applicant will be notified.
-The program will recruit for positions via the PGY2 matching process, but will retain the resident's application and consider the resident for the position in the course of the normal resident recruitment process.
-All applicants not accepted through the early commitment process will go through the match process.
-Any further interview arrangements, as desired by either the candidate or program, will be arranged by the respective PGY2 director. - 7.
-Interested candidates who do not apply by the early commitment deadline for PGY2 application will be required to participate through the resident matching process.
-Interview arrangements, as desired by either the candidate or program, will be arranged by the respective PGY2 director.
-The resident will be required to apply through the online application portal affiliated with the resident matching process.
+- 1. Residents interested in pursuing early commitment for a PGY2 residency should submit a letter of intent and curriculum vitae to the PGY2 residency program director. - 2.
+The deadline for submission of the early commitment application materials is the end of business on the first Monday of November. - 3.
+After receipt of the letter, the PGY2 program director will facilitate time for early commitment candidates to meet with residency faculty, as requested by either the residency faculty or the early commitment candidates. - 4.
+Early commitment applications will be evaluated by the residency faculty (based on the preceptor/preceptor in training roster of the program in PharmAcademic) after the completion of requested meetings.
+Residency faculty evaluate applications based on PGY1 performance and quality of the application with consideration of the criteria and weighting established by the program for the screening of applications and evaluation of interviews. - 5.
+Each preceptor may recommend the acceptance of up to two applications for early commitment.
+An applicant is offered early commitment if 2/3 of PGY2 program's preceptors/preceptors in training vote in favor of extending the offer.
+Once selected, those applicants will be notified by end of business on the fourth Monday of November. - 6.
+If the program elects not to accept an early commitment applicant by the end of November, the applicant will be notified.
+The program will recruit for positions via the PGY2 match.
+All applicants not accepted through the early commitment process will be invited to apply through the PGY2 match process.